-Case 6 - 55 year old dismissed for non attendance due to back pain.
+Case 6 - 55 year old dismissed for non-attendance due to back pain.

 Drs Opinion - Most people with this condition can have successful treatment though some fall into a category who can't.
 It is not yet clear which category this employee falls into as further investigation is required but there is chance individual will fall into untreatable category.
-Therefore probability is that individual would recover well before 65th birthday so not permanently incapable on balance of probabilities.
+Therefore probability is that individual would recover well before their individual normal pension age of 65 so not permanently incapable on balance of probabilities.